Hiking is always a great way to get outdoors and explore during the spring season. Here are the best National Parks in the USA to hike.

 The spring thaw rapidly melts the snow, fueling Yosemite National Park’s peak waterfall season.
 By April, even the smallest creeks gush with water, and the park’s iconic waterfalls flow at full throttle.
 Mirror Lake fills to the brim, offering a stunning reflection of Half Dome that can’t be seen during drier times of the year.
 Visit in late April or early May to catch the eruption of dogwood blossoms, which some would argue rival even the waterfalls.

-Insider Tip: Tioga Pass and Glacier Point Roads typically remain closed until late May, but there’s still plenty to see in Yosemite Valley and Wawona.
+INSIDER TIPTioga Road and Glacier Point Road are both typically closed until late May, but there’s still plenty to see in Yosemite Valley and Wawona.

 Kenai Fjords National Park